Ian-Stentz/121F-Crosspollinate/README.md

 # Devlog Entry #3 - 12/7/2024 - F1

 ## How we satisfied the software requirements
-Since F0, we have converted the project from using a sketch.js based approach - drawing everything manually each frame through a call to the draw function - to a more phaser-based approach.
+Since F0, we have converted the project from p5 to phaser, aka moving from a sketch.js draw everything at once based approach to phaser's game objects handle their own draw calls based approach.
 We are now using Phaser's scene system to define a load scene which initializes our assets, a main menu scene, and a game scene which can be cycled between.
 Now instead of calling draw() each frame for each scene, we add sprite and text objects to the scene and let it handle drawing those individually each frame.
 * F0.a: Now the player is represented by an object inheriting from sprite that moves by calling a move method which changes the sprite's x and y values.
 Saving and loading the player's state does not create a new sprite, instead simply moving the sprite.
 This means the sprite gets created once and only once per session, at the beginning of the session
 * F0.b: Same as last week
 * F0.c: Crops are also their own sprite objects.
 Similar to the player, they are pooled by being created once and only once, and are made visible and invisible as necessary, their texture and growth data being overwritten whenever a new crop is planted on that tile.